PgBiel/typst-tablex/src/utilities.typ

 // frac-amount: amount of 'fr' specified
 // frac-total: total space shared by fractions
 #let convert-fraction-type-to-pt(len, frac-amount, frac-total) = {
+    assert(
+        is-purely-pt-len(frac-total),
+        message: "'frac-total' should be a purely pt length" )

     if frac-amount == none {
         panic("Cannot convert fraction to pt ('frac-amount' not specified).")
     }